rostok/artlockimage/README.md

 Sets Windows 10 lock screen background to random art or your chosen image.

 # Usage
-ArtLockImage changes logon screen background to either filename passed as argument or by reading and downloading random image from links provided in urls file.
+ArtLockImage changes logon screen background to either image which filename is passed as argument or by reading and downloading a random image from links provided in urls file.
-The format for each line is: `link;author;title`.
+The urls is a simple text file where each line is just: `link;author;title`, author/title fields are optional.
 If no urls file is avaiable ~1000 image links are downloaded from most-famous-paintings.com website.
+The image is downloaded to `image.jpg` file and transformed to `output.jpg`.
+The transformation assumes some scaling and putting the content close to the right edge.
+If provided author and title are placed on top.

-syntax & options:
+Syntax & options:

     artlockimage [imagefile|options]